How Much Weight Should I Lose Per Week for Sustainable Weight Loss?

 Because your body can’t convert protein into usable energy as readily as it can from the carbs you’re used to eating, your cravings for fat-and-carb combo foods will increase, and your favourite comfort foods will flood your conscious and subconscious mind.
 Before long, you’ll be raiding your pantry and fridge to satisfy your carb cravings quickly.

-In a recent study, Higher protein intake during caloric restriction improves diet quality and attenuates loss of lean body mass, showed that participants only required a slight increase in protein % (from 18 to 20%) to improve satiety and food quality and decrease the loss of lean mass.
+In a recent study, Higher protein intake during caloric restriction improves diet quality and attenuates loss of lean body mass, showing that participants only required a slight increase in protein % (from 18 to 20%) to improve satiety and food quality and decrease the loss of lean mass.

 In our Macros Masterclass, we guide people to start with their current diet and progressively dial back energy from fat and (or) carbs while prioritising the nutrients they need.
 Nutrient Optimiser will set an upper limit energy target and a minimum protein target.
 Often, once people find their groove, their blood sugars and insulin drop, and they make rapid weight loss progress.